kwangle912/AirportItlwm-for-Hackintosh/README.md

 * Disable SIP and install AirportItlwm into `/Library/Extensions` "With Hackintool" & rebuild kext cache then reboot. (use AirportItlwm Catalina and install [Hackintool.app](https://github.com/headkaze/Hackintool/releases))

 <b>Note:</b>
-The kexts can be installed to `/Library/Extensions` with System Integrity Protection disabled (Terminal type: `csrutil disable`)
+The kexts can be installed to `/Library/Extensions` with System Integrity Protection disabled (Terminal type: `csrutil disable`on Recovery OS)

 <b>Bootloader Compatibility</b>